 Teach your dog hand signals.
 If your dog’s sight is intact, she can learn to respond to your hand signals.
 Older dogs can still learn, so don’t give up on your senior.

+If you know that your dog is deaf, you can have him wear a harness that warns other people that he can’t hear.
 When people can see that your dog cannot hear, they will be less likely to run up to him and startle him.

 Always walk your dog on a leash